 Summer is always a spectacular time of year to visit London and the rest of the United Kingdom.
 This year is no exception and here are five great reasons to visit over the next few months:

-2. New West End shows such as Aladdin as well as Harry Potter and the Cursed Child
+2. Hit West End shows such as Hamilton, Aladdin as well as Harry Potter and the Cursed Child

-4. The main Summer Season for Highclere Castle aka Downton Abbey (Jul 10th – Sep 7th)
+3. The main Summer Season for Highclere Castle aka Downton Abbey: 7 July to 3 September 2019

 5. The world’s highest and longest tunnel slide at the Queen Elizabeth Olympic Park